King Matthias at Boroszló (Wroclaw, Breslau)

 The Czech and the Polish armies joined forces in October and set out towards Boroszló (Wroclaw).
 Despite their numbers, they were quite undermotivated and not well-supplied soldiers, mostly members of the noble insurrection.
 The riders of Matthias were harassing them but he let them come.
 The king ordered to take the villagers of the area taken into his forts and had all the food and forage collected, too, making the middle of Silesia an unpopulated desert.
 The locals in the forts had plenty of food and the Black Army kept strict discipline.
 You can read more about the Black Army on my page here:

 The garrisons were ordered to harass the enemy ceaselessly with sallies.
 The enemy could find no food so they had to travel farther to forage but they were trapped and destroyed by Matthias’ units.
-At one point, Casimir took his army to the other side of the Odera River and thus he left the Polish border unguarded.
+At one point, Casimir took his army to the other side of the Odera River, and thus he left the Polish border unguarded.
 Matthias immediately sent his general, Szapolyai Imre to raid Poland.

 The enemy was without advice because they couldn’t besiege all the forts as the winter was coming soon.
 Attacking Boroszló was not a good idea because of the strong artillery forces of Matthias, besides, their last logistic lines would have been cut in case of besieging the town.
 By now, these lines have been already severed, though, and the light riders of Matthias were raiding and sacking deeper and deeper in Poland without meeting any resistance.

 A Serbian contingent could reach as far as Krakow, causing panic while the Hungarian raiders were pillaging the Czech territories.
-The enemy was hungry and cold and the bad news ruined their moral.
+The enemy was hungry and cold and the bad news ruined their morale.
 Their units had to go for food for farther and farther and they were either killed or captured, the Czech and Polish mercenaries of the Black Army even used their language skills to snare the enemy.
 More and more captives got thronged in Matthias’ garrisons and many of them died of starvation.

 Casimir and Ulaszló’s army has been decreasing rapidly.
 Hundreds of wagons were seized by the Hungarians which were supposed to carry food and clothes to the enemy.
 In the meantime, the Hungarian king celebrated splendid feasts in Boroszló, the inhabitants of this town remember this time as one of the most remarkable periods in the history of their city.